 “The Black Church is literally the source code because when you look at the NAACP and the African American Chamber,” he noted.

-Bridgewater explaining many Black Church leaders are also Chamber leaders and very wary of cannabis legalization at best and opponents at the worst.
+Bridgewater explained many Black Church leaders are also Chamber leaders and very wary of cannabis legalization.

 “That is not a controversial secret.
 That is a widely known fact,” he said.
 “I don’t trust them.”